youngmr290/Australian-Farm-Optimisation-Model/docs/seasonality_index.rst

     - Outcome of the season (productivity)

 The aim is to select seasons with large production variation that have clear indicators that give the most potential for implementing tactical management.
-This will probably be achieved by selecting indicators that maximise the differentiation of outcome between the season groups.
-But it also needs to account for the timing of the indicator and the capacity to make tactical adjustments (eg. no value in finding out it is a good season at harvest).
+This is achieved by selecting indicators that maximise the differentiation of outcome between the season groups.
+But it also needs to account for the timing of the indicator and the capacity to make tactical decisions (eg. no value in finding out it is a good season at harvest).
 For example, break of season timing is a clear indicator which can be used to classify season types (e.g. season 1 could be an early break and season 2 could be a late break).
 The break of season influences production and it is early enough in the year that farmers can adjust their strategy accordingly.